HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-content-outline.md

 - Talk about the general timelines expected (in the syllabus)
 - Also do the FreeMoCap disclosure thing explicitly

-## Part B - AI tips, tricks, and pitfalls!
+## Part B - Responsive Instructions
 - Lots of short chats are better than a couple long ones
   - or at least, they are different and serve different purposes
 - Mention the "giving the bot the citation and then asking about the paper content" thing